The Potato from the Alps – the Lungau "Eachtling"

-Lungau Eachtling are not only a culinary highlight, but also a symbol of regionality and tradition.
-Harvested at over 1,000 meters above sea level, they impress with their unmistakable aroma and first-class nutritional values.
+The potatoes from this region, the Lungau Eachtling, are not only a culinary highlight, but also a symbol of regionality and tradition.
+Harvested at over 1,000 meters above sea level, they convince with their distinctive aroma and first-class nutritional values.

 Child's hands digging in soil to unearth a potato, surrounded by small green leaves.